fastly/fastly-dashboards/README.md

-# Fastly Dashboards
+# Fastly Dashboards for Prometheus and Grafana

 A comprehensive, out-of-the-box monitoring and alerting solution for Fastly services.

-This repository contains a [Docker Compose][compose] setup that deploys a full monitoring stack, including: [Prometheus Fastly exporter][fastly-exporter], [Prometheus][prom], [Alertmanager][alertmanager], and [Grafana][grafana].
+This repository contains a [Docker Compose][compose] setup that deploys a full monitoring stack, including: [Prometheus Fastly Exporter][fastly-exporter], [Prometheus][prometheus], [Alertmanager][alertmanager], and [Grafana][grafana].
 It comes pre-loaded with a suite of dashboards and alerting rules, with built-in [Slack][slack] integration.

 ## Features

-- **Turnkey Setup**: Launch a complete Fastly monitoring stack with a single command.
+- **Turnkey Setup:** Launch a complete Fastly monitoring stack with a single command
-- **Comprehensive Dashboards**: Visualize real-time and historical metrics with a rich set of pre-built Grafana dashboards.
+- **Comprehensive Dashboards:** Visualize real-time and historical metrics with a rich set of pre-built Grafana dashboards
-- **Extensive Alerting**: Over 70 pre-configured Prometheus alerts to proactively monitor service health, performance, and security.
+- **Extensive Alerting:** Over 70 pre-configured Prometheus alerts to proactively monitor service health, performance, and security
-- **Slack Integration**: Receive timely alerts directly in your Slack workspace.
+- **Slack Integration:** Receive timely alerts directly in your Slack workspace
-- **Customizable**: Easily extend the dashboards and alerting rules to fit your specific needs.
+- **Customizable:** Easily extend the dashboards and alerting rules to fit your specific needs

 ## Dashboards

 The following Grafana dashboards are provisioned automatically:

-- **Home**: A landing page with links to all other dashboards.
-- **Fastly Dashboard**: A high-level overview of all Fastly services.
+- **Fastly Dashboard:** High-level overview of all Fastly services
-- **Fastly Service**: A detailed view of a single Fastly service.
+- **Fastly Service:** Detailed view of a single Fastly service
-- **Fastly Compute**: Metrics for your Fastly Compute services.
+- **Fastly Compute:** Metrics for your Fastly Compute services
-- **Fastly Security**: Security-related metrics, including WAF and TLS data.
+- **Fastly Security:** Security-related metrics, including WAF and TLS data
-- **Fastly Thresholds**: A view for monitoring against defined thresholds.
+- **Fastly Thresholds:** Monitor against defined thresholds
-- **Top Services**: A summary of your most active services.
+- **Top Services:** Summary of your most active services
-- **Top Datacenters**: A breakdown of traffic by Fastly datacenter.
+- **Top Datacenters:** A breakdown of your traffic by Fastly datacenter
-- **Top Origins**: A summary of your most active origin servers.
+- **Top Origins:** A summary of your most active origin servers

 ## Alerting